jurra/pymurtree/README.md

 ```

 ## Usage

+The [API documentation](https://github.com/MurTree/pymurtree/wiki/API-documentation) is available in the project Wiki.

 After installing pymurtree you can use it in your Python code by importing the package.
 Here's an example of how to build a decision tree classifier from a training dataset, make predictions and export the tree for visualization with [graphviz](https://graphviz.org/):